Addiction on Screen: Why Do We Love Drugs in Our Movies florida

 Accurate depiction of the disease that is addiction

-Bearing in mind that the disease of addiction is completely misunderstood and that addicts have a lousy reputation of being ignorant rather than unfortunate, accurate depiction of the subject of addiction is vital.
-To stop recounting the same old stigmas and flat out false information about people on drugs and addiction in general, we need correct portrayals of what lives of addicts are really like.
+Bearing in mind that the disease of addiction is completely misunderstood and that people with addiction have a lousy reputation of being ignorant rather than unfortunate, accurate depiction of the subject of addiction is vital.
+To stop recounting the same old stigmas and flat out false information about people on drugs and addiction in general, we need correct portrayals of what lives of people with addiction are really like.

 There are the good and the bad movies on this topic.
 Some of the good ones have already gained the cult status.
-There are movies showing the realities of living as a reasonably functioning addict.
-Despite the popular belief that all drug addicts are poor, dirty and have no possessions, there are so many of them you can’t even recognize have an addiction problem.
+There are movies showing the realities of living as a reasonably functioning person with addiction.
+Despite the popular belief that all people with substance use disorder are poor, dirty and have no possessions, there are so many of them you can’t even recognize have an addiction problem.

 RELATED CONTENT